EverlastingHopeX/EverlastingHopeX.github.io/docs/_posts/2021-10-21-kubernetes.markdown

 **Etcd** is a key value store used for persistency.
 It saves all the changes such as a pod died or a pod is rescheduled.

+Multiple master nodes should be used.
+The requests to Api servers on these master nodes will be load balanced, and the etcds are distributed storage across all master nodes.

+# Minikube

+Minikube is a node which runs both master processes and worker processes.
+It will create virtual box on the machine and run the node inside the virtual box.
+Minikube is used to set up a cluster in one machine for testing purposes.

+# Kubectl

+Kubectl is a command line tool for k8s cluster.
+We can use kubectl to send request to Api server on a node to interact with pods.

 # Access pod

 `kubectl exec --stdin --tty <pod> -- /bin/bash`